William Franklin Switzler

-William Franklin Switzler (March 16, 1819 – May 24, 1906) was an American lawyer, journalist, publisher, and historian from Columbia, Missouri.
+William Franklin Switzler (March 16, 1819 – May 24, 1906) was an American notable lawyer, journalist, publisher, and historian from Columbia, Missouri.

 Biography

 William F. Switzler was born in Fayette County, Kentucky.
-In 1826 his family moved to Fayette, Missouri.
+In 1826, his family moved west to Fayette, Missouri.

-He studied law under Abiel Leonard and James Sidney Rollins, and practiced it for several years.
-In 1841 he started editing the Columbia Patriot eventually going into journalism business.
-He printed the Columbia Statesman; later in his life he edited the Chillicothe Constitution and Missouri Democrat (Boonville, Mo.).
+He studied law under local Boone County, Missouri attorneys Abiel Leonard (1848-1903), (who was also a state supreme court judge), and James Sidney Rollins (1812-1888), and practiced it for several years.
+In 1841, he started editing the newspaper Columbia Patriot in Columbia, Missouri, eventually liking it and going into the business and practice of journalism.
+He also printed another paper of the Columbia Statesman (a.k.a.
+Missouri Statesman); later in his life he also edited the Chillicothe Constitution / Constitution-Tribune (in Chillicothe, Ohio) and the Missouri Democrat (of Boonville, Missouri in Boone County).

-During the American Civil War, in 1863, he was appointed a provost marshal for the 9th District of Missouri.
+During the American Civil War (1861-1865), in 1863, he was appointed a provost marshal for the 9th District of Missouri, supporting the Union cause of the North.